 - 1 tsp mixed spice

-- Beat together the eggs, olive oil, sugar and vanilla.
+- Beat together the eggs, olive oil, sugar and vanilla until creamy and well mixed.

 - Separately, mix the flour, baking powder, bicarbonate of soda and mixed spice.